brendanwallace/switchbackultimate.github.io/content/roster/2023/max-bommarito.md

 Max Bommarito is from Michigan.
 He's from Michigan so much that he has a tattoo of a burning couch on his leg (he has told us that this is a Michigan thing).
-He's a big fan of a twitter account that posts different types of maps of Lancaster, Michigan.
+He's a big fan of a twitter account that posts different types of maps of Lansing, Michigan.
 He used to play for either Hybrid, or High Five, or possibly practice for both of them.
 I'm pretty sure it was High Five but Joe thinks Hybrid so I now think both is possible (but actually now that Joe's not looking, it's definitely High Five).